influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/production_installation/meta_node_installation.md

 ## Meta node setup description and requirements

-The Production Installation process sets up three [meta nodes](/enterprise_influxdb/v1.5/concepts/glossary/#meta-node) with each running on a dedicated server.
+The Production Installation process sets up three [meta nodes](/enterprise_influxdb/v1.5/concepts/glossary/#meta-node), each running on a dedicated server.

 You **must** have a minimum of three meta nodes in a cluster.
 InfluxDB Enterprise clusters require at least three meta nodes and an __**odd number**__